To help you build fast and shoot straight in Fortnite, we’ve put together the best Xbox and PlayStation controller settings and layout you can use.

 Best Fortnite controller settings

 Almost everyone has their preference when it comes to Xbox and PlayStation controllers.
-Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the stick placement of the Xbox controller.
+Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the diagonal stick placement of the Xbox controller.

 - Toggle Sprint: Off